 Research Top Keywords and Phrases

 Spend time to research keywords and phrases that are most relevant to your website and the type of content hubs you are creating.
-Use tools such as Google Trends as well as Google AdWords to learn more about popular keywords and the price of promoting various phrases that are most likely to resonate with your target audience.
-It is important to conduct keyword and phrase research at least once a month to monitor the overall trends in your niche as well as the popularity of keywords you are targeting with your content hubs.
+Use tools such as Google Trends and Google AdWords to learn more about popular keywords and the price of promoting various phrases that are most likely to resonate with your target audience.
+It is important to conduct keyword and phrase research at least once a month to monitor the overall trends in your niche and the popularity of keywords you are targeting with your content hubs.

 Create Your Content

-Once you have an understanding of your audience and the content hubs you are creating, you can then begin to research, develop, and publish your content.
+Once you understand your audience and the content hubs you are creating, you can then begin to research, develop, and publish your content.
 Create content that belongs in their relevant and designated hub on your website.
 Ensure each article, infographic, video, or news article is relevant, uses the right keywords, and is fully optimized for SEO before publishing it live.

 Connect With Others